pebbsmom/weather-application/README.md

 ## Installation
 1) Clone this repo onto your local computer using 'git clone'.
 2) Make sure you install all the necessary dependencies by running 'npm i' in the terminal.
 3) Run the application by typing 'npm start'.
 4) You should  be able to see the webpage in Render.
 5)  Enter or select a city to view the current and forecast weather.
 ## Usage
 In order to use this application, after typing 'npm start' and opening the webpage, type or select the city you would like to see the weather for.
-Application on Render (https://weather-application1-176o.onrender.com)
+The application can be found here on Render: (https://weather-application1-176o.onrender.com)
 ## License
     This project is licensed under the MIT license.
 [MIT](https://opensource.org/licenses/MIT)
 ## Contributing